-Several regions have asked to be granted a ‘state of emergency’ and municipalities up and down the country have already autonomously imposed water-saving measures, including water rationing.
+Five northern regions were granted a ‘state of emergency’ in July, and hundreds of municipal authorities up and down the country have autonomously imposed water-saving measures, including limits on the use of drinking water.

 Equip all of your taps with an aerator